Keyboard shortcuts

 3. or fully explicitly, requiring no inference.

-A typical workflow is to use 1 primarily, or when processing/converting old journals; and use print to convert to 3 for troubleshooting or reporting.
+A typical workflow is to use 1 primarily, or when processing/converting old journals; and use print to convert to 3 when troubleshooting or reporting.

 Transacted cost and cost basis